 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
 There was a designated lead person for safeguarding alerts within the practice.
-They had completed training to level two, arrangements were being made for them to complete level three.
+They had completed level three training in line with recent guidance.
+Information relating to safeguarding was displayed in the practice, and was available to patients as well as staff.